ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

   * Sebastian thinks he has a better way to detect potentially-recursive type constructors

 - #14620 join points [this comment](https://gitlab.haskell.org/ghc/ghc/-/issues/14620#note_315900)

-- #19050 refactor demand lattice so that it has fewer equalities

-- #19016 better syntax for demand signatures

 - #14816, [this comment](https://gitlab.haskell.org/ghc/ghc/-/issues/14816#note_315980)
   - Drop `reuseEnv` in DmdAnal, check `lazy_fvs` for equality.